-2021 Advocacy Agenda
+Our Advocacy Agenda in Queensland

-Community Titles Legislation Working Group
+The Community Titles Legislation Working Group

 Stage 1 will commence with the current issues facing our sector, primarily alternative insurance arrangements and the Queensland Treasury’s response to the recommendations made by the ACCC.